fadicool/DVLA/README.md

 Key Requirements:

-•	Write appropriate Junit tests
+•	Write appropriate Junit tests for your project
 •	Use of design patterns where appropriate.
 •	Contain clear and precise logging/comments.
 •	Provide screenshot of output when you run Part 2 test locally.